 Chemical peeling in Delhi: an acid for each type of skin

-The chemical peel is suitable for both facial and body care.
+The chemical peeling in Delhi is suitable for both facial and body care.

 The chemical peel consists of the application of products by medical professionals with the aim of regenerating and repairing the skin.
-“In the beginning, it produces a peeling that makes the skin more sensitive, so it is not advisable to do it in sunny times because it can damage it”, explains Dr. Ashok Tandon.
+“In the beginning, it produces a feeling that makes the skin more sensitive, so it is not advisable to do it in sunny times because it can damage it”, explains Dr. Ashok Tandon.

 For facial or body care?
 Vega clarifies that this treatment is indicated for any part of the body.
 “For example, to improve the appearance of the skin in people with acne on the back, on the neckline or hands where spots or even appear on the legs,” he specifies.

 Types of peeling and benefits

-All the ingredients used in peeling can be used for both the face and the body, although the plastic surgeon in Delhi warns that concentration should be taken into account because the results will be different.
+All the ingredients used in chemical peeling in Rohini can be used for both the face and the body, although the plastic surgeon in Delhi warns that concentration should be taken into account because the results will be different.
 “Normally, the skin of the body is more resistant, so if a peel on the face we use it with a concentration of 30 percent, in the rest of the body we will need at least 50 percent to get the same effect”, he says.

 Next, the doctor detail the properties and indications of the most commonly used acids in chemical peeling in Rohini.

 It is a mild acid that is characterized because it improves the appearance of the skin softer and provides luminosity.
 “It is one of the few that could be used before the summer or to attend an event because it does not produce a great peeling,” he says.